ThePirates/Liarsdice/README.md

 # Liarsdice
 Liar's Dice game development for Android
-This priject should always be developed by listening the playlist in ThePiratesMusic;
+This project should always be developed by listening the playlist in piratesmusic;